cda-tum/mqt/docs/handbook/02_simulation.md

 %config InlineBackend.figure_formats = ['svg']
 ```

-Consider the following listing that builds the quantum circuit for generating a three-qubit GHZ state:
+Consider the following listing that describes the quantum circuit for generating a three-qubit GHZ state (also shown in {numref}`fig-ghz-circuit`):

 ```{code-cell} ipython3
 :tags: [remove-output]